eliasvasylenko/calipto-docs/_sources/base.rst.txt

 Perhaps there can be some mechanism by which to export structures AS symbols, where a symbol must map uniquely to a structure and vice versa.
 This would be a way to hide access to a structure without perverting the data model.

-This could be done by embedding an s-expression in the symbol name, but that seems a little awkward as it has to deal with spaces.
+This could be done by embedding an s-expression in the symbol name, but that seems a little awkward as it has to deal with escapes.

 ``uri:|((uri:scheme https) (uri:authority (uri:host "calipto.org")) (uri:path "/docs"))|``

 ``(uri:uri (uri:scheme https) (uri:authority (uri:host "calipto.org")) (uri:path "/docs"))``

-Alternatively it could use a custom mapping appropriate
+Alternatively it could use a custom mapping as appropriate

 ``uri:|https://calipto.org/docs|``